Krueg369/Portfolio/README.md

   2D_Ising.py:
   This program was created for my final project in a computational physics course.
 The program uses the background physics of the ising model to create a simulation   using a monte carlo method supported by the metropolis algorithim.
 The purpose of the program is to reproduce the results of the magnetization vs. Temperature       relationship defined by the Ising model.

+  Bool.C:
+  This is an older version of my undergraduate research project.
+I will eventually update this with the final version once it is completed.
+This program is written   in C++ and is run in the ROOT data analysis framework.
+The purpose of this program is to simulate incoming neutrinos on a neutrino detector.
+The detector is         modeled off of the MINOS far detector, it has an octagonal prism shape that is created in the prgram using plane definitions.
+A monte carlo method is utilized;   This  portion generates random points on a sphere each with directional vectors.
+The program then uses the parametric equation to determine whether the trajecotry of these randomly generated rays will hit the detector or not.
+The final version of this project finds the surface area of the detector as a function of angles  theta  and phi of the incoming ray.